raghavian/raghavian.github.io/_pages/about.md

 News
 ======
-* 2024-07: [Paper](https://arxiv.org/abs/2309.02065) accepted to be published in a Special Issue on Sustainability in Communications of ACM.
+* 2024-07: [Paper](https://arxiv.org/abs/2309.02065) accepted to be published in the Special Issue on Sustainability in Communications of ACM.
 * 2024-06: [Paper](https://www.nature.com/articles/s41467-024-48925-7) published in Nature Communications.
 * 2024-06: RS was featured in an article in the Danish newspaper _Berlingske_ about the [increasing energy consumption of AI](files/Berlingske2024.pdf)
 * 2024-06: [Paper](https://www.science.org/doi/10.1126/sciadv.adk3229) published in Science Advances.